cascade-tech-ai/cascadetech.ai/_posts/2025-09-19-vllm-predicted-outputs.md

 ## Implementation

-VLLM provides an easy mechanism to integrate Smart Predicted Outputs in their speculative decoding system.
+VLLM provides an easy mechanism to integrate Predicted Outputs in their speculative decoding system.
 Instead of a draft model, we simply use a static text prediction and the diff algorithm mentioned before.
 We keep a cursor to the position in the static text where we currently are, and as long as the prediction matches, we propose chunks of text to the system.
 When the generation diverges from the prediction we use the Myers diff algorithm to attempt to realign.